|Table of Contents|

 Charging By Induction:

 Lastly, the induction charging is a charging method that charges an object without actually touching the object to any other charged object.
 The charging by induction process is where the charged particle is held near an uncharged conductive material that is grounded on a neutrally charged material.
 The charge flows between two objects and the uncharged conductive material develop a charge with opposite polarity.

 Charging by induction using a negatively charged object

 In this section, we shall learn about the transfer of charge by induction using a negatively charged object.
 Let us consider two metal spheres A and B touching each other, as shown in the figure.
 Let us take a negatively charged rubber balloon.
 If we bring the charged balloon near the spheres, electrons within the two-sphere system will be induced to move away from the balloon due to the repulsion between the electrons of the balloon and the spheres.
-Subsequently, the electrons from sphere A get transferred to sphere B.The migration of electrons causes the sphere A to become positively charged and the sphere B to be negatively charged.
+Subsequently, the electrons from sphere A get transferred to sphere B.The migration of electrons causes sphere A to become positively charged and sphere B to be negatively charged.
 The overall two-sphere system is hence electrically neutral.
 The spheres are then separated using an insulating cover such as gloves or a stand as shown in the figure (avoiding direct contact with the metal).
 When we remove the balloon, the charge gets redistributed, spreading throughout the spheres, as shown in the figure.

 Charging by induction using a positively charged object